Qi-Xian/color-transfer_HW1/README.md

 Both generators and discriminators weights will be saved ```./output/<dataset_name>/``` the output directory.

-If you don't own a GPU remove the --cuda option, although I advise you to get one!
+**If you don't own one GPU, remove the --cuda option, but you had better get one, becaue it is faster than CPU !**

 ## Testing
+After training, we can start to test.

 The pre-trained file is on [Google drive](https://drive.google.com/open?id=17FREtttCyFpvjRJxd4v3VVlVAu__Y5do).
 Download the file and save it on  ```./output/<dataset_name>/netG_A2B.pth``` and ```./output/<dataset_name>/netG_B2A.pth```.

 ```
 python test.py --dataroot datasets/<dataset_name>/ --cuda
 ```